We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Sadly, drive-in movies venues are dying a slow and painful death, but you can create an awesome outdoor cinema experience in your own backyard if you have the right gear.
 For the frequent movie-goer—or person that just loves watching films on the big screen—invest in a home theater system that can be used both indoors and out.

 If you don’t have tons of these laying around the house, pick up a sturdy HDMI cable to hook up an Apple TV, PS4, or Blu-Ray Player to your projector.
-These HDMI cords are six feet long and meet current audio and 4K video standards. $9 for two.
+These HDMI cords are six feet long and meet current audio and 4K video standards.

 These recyclable, shatterproof wine glasses are made of a BPA-free polymer.
 They have thumb indents to make them more comfortable to hold and look much fancier than the price tag.
-Worry about the movie and not whether or not the extra glass of wine your guzzling down will break. $13 for four.
+Worry about the movie and not whether or not the extra glass of wine your guzzling down will break.